-If there is a AMR this may be the property of the Wholesaler, the Retailer or the customer, any of which can install AMR.
+If there is an AMR this may be the property of the Wholesaler, the Retailer, or the customer, any of which can install AMR.
 The party which owns the AMR will be responsible for its maintenance.
 Installing AMR is straightforward and does not require any interruption to the water supply.

 Where we fit AMR we are unable to provide a guarantee that we will identify leakage, and this should not be a substitute for maintenance of your plumbing or water network and connected appliances.

 The meter number on my invoice is different from the meter supplying water to my property

 Our invoices show the usage for each meter you have and identify the serial number of the meter.
 The serial number will also be on the meter itself.
 Occasionally we find that the Wholesaler has registered an incorrect meter number, or has not recorded a changed meter.
 If you think this has happened, please take a photo of the meter and send it to us, and we will ask the Wholesaler to update the central market records.
 You can report this water meter issue.